mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Large scale pruning has taken place on the public footpath in Prestbury from St Mary's School to the Noverton estate outside 6 Honeysuckle Close off Whitethorn Drive.
+It is claimed by the contractor that this has been taken place in the garden of No 6 but it is quite clear that the trees are outside the garden and by the edge of the public footpath.
+Would the house owner or the contractor have had to get a permit this work and is it possible to check if this work was legal?, 30th June :- [7785719](https://www.fixmystreet.com/report/7785719)
+- Abandoned signs, 30th June :- [7785318](https://www.fixmystreet.com/report/7785318)
+- Tree is damaged problem, 30th June :- [7785349](https://www.fixmystreet.com/report/7785349)
 - Flyposting, 30th June :- [7785061](https://www.fixmystreet.com/report/7785061)
 - Flyposting, 30th June :- [7785042](https://www.fixmystreet.com/report/7785042)
 - Signs left after road closure, 30th June :- [7785040](https://www.fixmystreet.com/report/7785040)